 Brandi Greenidge, RN, BSN - (206) 463-8599 or cell (206) 473-1929

 Elizabeth Hilliard, RN, BSN - (206) 463-8600 or cell (206) 639-7921

 Amy Nielsen, Health Office Manager - (206) 463-8669

-To enroll your child for school, a signed Certificate of Immunization (CIS) downloaded from the Washington State Department of Health Immunization Registry (called MyIR) is required.
-To print your child's immunization certificate from the WA State Immunization Registry, contact your health care provider, the school nurse or go to this website.
+To enroll your child for school, a signed Certificate of Immunization (CIS) downloaded from the Washington State Department of Health Immunization Registry (WAIIS) is required.
+To print your child's immunization certificate from the WA State Immunization Registry, go to wa.myir.net, or contact your healthcare provider.

 When your child enters 7th grade, a Tdap (whooping cough) booster shot is required.

 - Enterovirus D68

 - Hand, Foot and Mouth Disease